flexatone/present-df-typing/doc/pycon-2025/slides.md

 <v-clicks depth="1">

 1. Typing opportunities with `tuple` and `Unpack` syntax
-2. Using `TypeVarTuyple` to define generic classes
+2. Using `TypeVarTuple` to define generic classes
 3. A compelling application: generic DataFrames

 </v-clicks>